-Setting the KeyChoice®Switch to Operate in Reverse
+Setting the KeyChoice Switch to Operate in Reverse

 The interlock feature on the tractor prevents the power take-off (PTO) from operating when you back up the tractor.
-If you shift the ground speed lever into Reverse with the blades (PTO) engaged (i.e., with the mower blades or other attachment running), the engine will stop.
+If you operate the tractor in reverse with the blades (PTO) engaged (i.e., with the mower blades or other attachment running), the engine will stop.
 Do not mow in reverse unless it is absolutely necessary.